 MWHttpClient class and hides the

-implementation details of request creation and data serialization when evaluating
+implementation details of request creation and data serialization when you evaluate

 A static proxy uses an object implementing an interface that mirrors the deployed MATLAB functions.
 You provide the interface for the static proxy.
-This is a type-safe API that enforces passing the proper data types to the function at compile time.
+This interface is type-safe and enforces passing the proper data types to the function at compile time.
 For details, see Static Proxy Interface Guidelines.

-A dynamic proxy creates server requests based on the MATLAB function name provided to the
+A dynamic proxy creates server requests based on the MATLAB function name that you provide to the

 invoke()method.
 You pass the function name as a parameter to the proxy along with the function arguments.
 You provide the function name, the number of output arguments, and all of the input arguments required to evaluate the functions.
-Doing so defers type checking until run time.
+This process defers type checking until run time.
 For more information, see Invoke MATLAB Functions Dynamically.

-Write Java code to instantiate a proxy to a MATLAB Production Server instance and call the MATLAB functions.
+To instantiate a proxy to a MATLAB Production Server instance and call the MATLAB functions, follow these basic steps.

 MWClientobject for communicating with the service hosted by a MATLAB Production Server instance.